lamir-workshop/lamir-workshop.github.io/location/index.md

 ### Workshop Events

-All the events (except lunch) will be held at:
+All of the workshop events (except lunch) will be held at:
 	<br>
 	<br>**[Auditório da COPPE (CT2)](../rooms/auditorio_ct2)**
 	<br>Rua Moniz Aragão, 360, Bloco 1, Térreo - Cidade Universitária
 	<br>Rio de Janeiro, RJ
 	<br>21941-594
 	<br>Brasil

+#### Lunch

+Lunch is scheduled between 12 PM and 1 PM.
+We recommend that you grab yourself a dish at [**Projectus**](../rooms/projectus), a self-service restaurant located in the F Block of the Technology Center of UFRJ.
+If you need directions from the conference site to the restaurant, check out the [map](../rooms/projectus) or ask one of our friendly organizers—we’re happy to guide you!
+All workshop participants will receive a courtesy voucher for 300g.
+Bom apetite!

 <br>